holylobster/nuntius-android/README.md

 User is required to enable notification permission from
 * "Settings > Security > Notification access"
 * or "Settings > Sound & notification > Notification access".

+##Getting in touch
+We have an IRC channel: #nuntius on the irc.gnome.org server.
+Feel free to join and talk to us!
+Note that the channel is new and there are not many people (yet!) so be patient and hang around if you do not receive a reply immediately.